-- 4.9.11.2 The proposal is not wasteful of land. - 4.9.11.3 The proposed development is not subject to flooding and / or other natural hazard, or, that the proposed development can be adequately protected from flooding and / or other natural hazard. - 4.9.11.4 The proposed development will have direct frontage and legal access onto a developed all-weather public road. - 4.9.11.5 That new roadways are linked to the existing transportation network, will facilitate the future extension of the transportation network into adjacent areas, and are designed in a manner that least interferes with through traffic on provincial roads and highways. - 4.9.11.6 The proposed development will be adequately serviced with potable drinking water and wastewater disposal, and without negatively affecting the provision of these services to existing adjacent development. - 4.9.11.7 That the proposed development can accommodate local and municipal services (e.g. solid waste disposal, access to fire protect, school bus routes, etc.) with reasonable efficiency and without undue cost to the local authority. - 4.9.11.8 The proposed development will have adequate surface water drainage. - 4.9.11.9 The proposed development is compatible with adjoining land uses, natural areas, wildlife and / or riparian habitat, and potential conflicts generated from the proposed development is minimized through buffering or other appropriate measures. - 4.9.11 New or expanded residential development, including subdivision, involving the creation of more than twenty-five (25) dwelling units should consult with the local school division to determine if land dedication will be required for a future school sites, and if needed, to design the development in a manner that will accommodate a school site.
-When incorporating a future school site into a development, the following should be considered: - 4.9.11.1 School sites should be centrally located in residential area. - 4.9.11.2 School sites should have access to key transportation routes, for ease of school bus routing. - 4.9.11.3 School sites to should be connected to sidewalks and other active transportation features. - 4.9.11.4 School sites should be located adjacent to amenities that can be jointly used (e.g. greenspace, park space, etc.).
+- 4.9.11.1 There is sufficient demand for the proposed development. - 4.9.11.2 The proposal is not wasteful of land. - 4.9.11.3 The proposed development is not subject to flooding and / or other natural hazard, or, that the proposed development can be adequately protected from flooding and / or other natural hazard. - 4.9.11.4 The proposed development will have direct frontage and legal access onto a developed all-weather public road. - 4.9.11.5 That new roadways are linked to the existing transportation network, will facilitate the future extension of the transportation network into adjacent areas, and are designed in a manner that least interferes with through traffic on provincial roads and highways. - 4.9.11.6 The proposed development will be adequately serviced with potable drinking water and wastewater disposal, and without negatively affecting the provision of these services to existing adjacent development. - 4.9.11.7 That the proposed development can accommodate local and municipal services (e.g. solid waste disposal, access to fire protection, school bus routes, etc.) with reasonable efficiency and without undue cost to the local authority. - 4.9.11.8 The proposed development will have adequate surface water drainage. - 4.9.11.9 The proposed development is compatible with adjoining land uses, natural areas, wildlife and / or riparian habitat, and potential conflicts generated from the proposed development is minimized through buffering or other appropriate measures. - 4.9.12 It is advised that proponents for new or expanded residential development, including subdivision, involving the creation of more than twenty-five (25) dwelling units should consult with the local school division to determine if land dedication will be required for a future school sites, and if needed, to design the development in a manner that will accommodate a school site.
+When incorporating a future school site into a development, the following should be considered: - 4.9.12.1 School sites should be centrally located in residential area. - 4.9.12.2 School sites should have access to key transportation routes, for ease of school bus routing. - 4.9.12.3 School sites to should be connected to sidewalks and other active transportation features.

+4.9.12.4 School sites should be located adjacent to amenities that can be jointly used (e.g. greenspace, park space, etc.).